BaldWhisper: Faster Whisper with Head Shearing and Layer Merging: Analysis

 \section{Analysis}

 \myparagraph{How to choose the merging parameter $\alpha$ \& $\beta$?} To choose the best merging weights $\alpha$ (importance of layer 1) and $\beta$ (importance of layer 2), we performed a hyperparameter search using Bayesian optimization as implemented in \textit{Ax} library.
 We searched for 30 iterations by training at each time on 30\% of the training set and testing on 60\% of the development set.
-Figure~\ref{fig:convergence} shows that the best WER scores tend to concentrate on the zones where $\alpha$ is low.
+Figure~\ref{fig:convergence} provides the empirical motivation for our settings, demonstrating that the bottom layers ($\alpha$) should consistently contribute less to the weighted average.

 \myparagraph{Why merging adjacent layers?} In the proposed approach, we merge pairs of adjacent layers, but any subset of layers may technically be merged.
 Exploring the optimal merging strategy certainly deserves its own set of experiments, however, because of limited computing resources and time, we rather relied on the following assumption: merging layers that share similar activations shall limit the impact on performance.
 Therefore, we compare the activation similarities between all possible pair of layers of the decoder.
 The activations of the decoder are computed by forwarding the supervised validation corpus into Whisper-base.
 Figure~\ref{fig:similarities} shows the results, and we can see that adjacent layers tend to have similar activations, motivating merging pairs of adjacent layers together.